sztadii/rc-reminder-bot/README.md

 ## How get GH_ACCESS_TOKEN

+To get GH_ACCESS_TOKEN we can use GITHUB_TOKEN env already available in secrets or create our own. <br/>
-If our repos are private we cannot use GITHUB_TOKEN from github actions env, so we need to create own token. <br/>
+If our repo is private we cannot use GITHUB_TOKEN from github actions, so we need to create own token. <br/>
 At first, you need visit the [LINK](https://github.com/settings/tokens). <br/>
 Then you need to generate new token. <br/>
 So you need to name it and give particular permissions. <br/>